A condensing approach for linear-quadratic optimization with geometric constraints: Augmented Lagrangian Method

 \subsection{Convergence and infeasibility detection}

 An essential property of \cref{alg:ALM} is that subproblem \eqref{eq:ALMsubproblem_xz} is well-posed for every $\sigma_k>0$, $\widehat{x}_k\in\R^n$ and $\widehat{y}_k\in\R^m$.
 This fact follows from the strict convexity of the augmented Lagrangian $\LL_{\sigma_k}(\cdot,\cdot,\widehat{x}_k,\widehat{y}_k)$ and closedness of set $\CC$.
-Then, classical convergence guarantees are directly inherited from \cite[Thm 4.3]{jia2023augmented}, \cite[Thm 4.1]{armand2019augmented}.
-The main observation is that feasible limit points are automatically KKT points (under constraints qualifications; see the references for analogous results under weaker assumptions). \begin{mybox} \begin{proposition} Suppose matrix $A$ in \eqref{eq:P} has full rank and the sequence $\{\varepsilon_k\}$ in \cref{alg:ALM} satisfies $\varepsilon_k\to 0$.
-Then each feasible accumulation point $(\bar{x},\bar{z})$ of a sequence $\{(x_k,z_k)\}$ generated by \cref{alg:ALM} is a KKT point of \eqref{eq:Pz}.
-In particular, each feasible accumulation point $\bar{x}$ of $\{x_k\}$ is a KKT point of \eqref{eq:P}. \end{proposition} \end{mybox} Since the feasible set \eqref{eq:P} is nonconvex, it may happen that a limit point is not feasible, but even in this case it contains some useful information: infeasible limit points are stationary for the constraint violation \cite[Prop.
-4.2]{jia2023augmented}, \cite[Thm 6.3]{birgin2014practical}. \begin{mybox} \begin{proposition} Suppose the sequence $\{\varepsilon_k\}$ in \cref{alg:ALM} is bounded.
+Then, classical convergence guarantees are directly inherited.
+The main observation is that feasible limit points are automatically KKT points (under constraints qualifications). \begin{mybox} \begin{proposition} Suppose the sequence $\{\varepsilon_k\}$ in \cref{alg:ALM} satisfies $\varepsilon_k\to 0$.
+Then each feasible accumulation point $(\bar{x},\bar{z})$ of a sequence $\{(x_k,z_k)\}$ generated by \cref{alg:ALM} is an asymptotically KKT point of \eqref{eq:Pz}.
+Moreover, if matrix $A$ has full rank, each feasible accumulation point $\bar{x}$ of $\{x_k\}$ is a KKT point of \eqref{eq:P}. \end{proposition} \end{mybox} \begin{proof} See \cite[Thm 4.3]{jia2023augmented}, \cite[Thm 4.1]{armand2019augmented}. \end{proof} Since the feasible set \eqref{eq:P} is nonconvex, it may happen that a limit point is not feasible, but even in this case it contains some useful information: infeasible limit points are stationary for the constraint violation. \begin{mybox} \begin{proposition} Suppose the sequence $\{\varepsilon_k\}$ in \cref{alg:ALM} is bounded.
 Then each accumulation point $\bar{x}$ of a sequence $\{x_k\}$ generated by \cref{alg:ALM} is a stationary point for the so-called feasibility problem